vscode-neovim/vscode-neovim/README.md

 <a href="https://gitter.im/vscode-neovim/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge"><img src="https://badges.gitter.im/vscode-neovim/community.svg"></a>
 </p>

-Neovim integration for Visual Studio Code.
+Real Neovim integration for Visual Studio Code.

 [Neovim](https://neovim.io/) is a fork of VIM to allow greater extensibility and integration.
 This extension uses a full embedded Neovim instance, no more half-complete VIM emulation!
-Control is given to VSCode for insert mode and window/buffer/file management, using the best of both editors.
+Control is given to VSCode for insert mode and window/buffer/file management, making the best use of both editors.

 ## Features

 -   Almost fully feature-complete VIM integration by utilizing neovim as a backend.
 -   Supports custom `init.vim` and many vim/neovim plugins.
 -   First-class VSCode insert mode.
 The plugin unbinds self from the `type` event in insert mode, so no more typing lag.
--   Full integration with VSCode features - autocompletion/go to definition/snippets/multiple cursors/etc...
+-   Full integration with VSCode features - autocompletion/go to definition/snippets/multiple cursors/etc.

 ## Requirements